-MAT\H095 Elementary Algebra Foundations
+MATH095 Elementary Algebra Foundations

-Prerequisite: Grade of "C" or better in MAT\H073 or MAT\H075 (Pre-Algebra) or an appropriate score on a college placement exam.
+Prerequisite: Successful completion of EDUC 5016 (Transitional PreAlgebra) or an appropriate score on a college placement exam.
 The course begins with a brief review of basic computational skills and operations with signed numbers.
 Algebraic order of operations and evaluation and simplification of algebraic expressions are followed by techniques for solving first degree equations and inequalities in one unknown.
 Also included in this course are algebraic methods for solving applications involving one and two unknowns.
 Basic rules of exponents are presented and scientific notation is discussed.
 This is followed by the basic polynomial operations and graphing linear equations in two unknowns, finding slopes of lines, x- and y- intercepts, and writing the equations of lines.
 This will not fulfill a mathematics requirement in any degree program.

-MAT\H121 Applications for Business and Other Careers

-Prerequisite: Grade of "C" or better in MAT\H095 (Elementary Algebra) or an appropriate score on a college placement exam.
-Enrollment in MAT\H121 is restricted to specific programs.
+MATH121 Applications for Business and Other Careers 3 cr.
+Prerequisite: Grade of "C" or better in MATH094 (Introductory Algebra) or MATH095 (Elementary Algebra) or an appropriate score on a college placement exam.
+Enrollment in MATH121 is restricted to specific programs.
 Topics covered include arithmetic and algrebraic operations, statistics, graphs, and tables.
 This course emphasizes specific mathematical applications for each discipline.

-MAT\H122 Statway II
+MATH122 Statway II

-Prerequisite: C or better in MAT \H092 (Statway I).
+Prerequisite: C or better in MAT H092 (Statway I).
 Statway II is the second course in the two semester Statway course sequence.
 The Statway course sequence is recommended for students enrolled in degree programs that require no mathematics beyond freshman-level statistics.
 Both courses in the course sequence (Statway I and Statway II) may be used to receive credit for college level statistics with Division Director Approval.
 Students will use mathematical and statistical tools to explore real life data in a participatory learning environment.
 Statway II topics include modeling data with functions, quadratic functions, discrete and continuous probability distributions, Central Limit Theorem, sampling distributions, confidence intervals, one-sample and two-sample hypothesis tests, Chi-Square Tests, and ANOVA.
 This course requires the use of statistical technology.

-MAT\H135 Topics in Contemporary Mathematics
+MATH135 Topics in Contemporary Mathematics

-Prerequisite: Grade of "C" or better in MAT\H095 (Elementary Algebra) or an appropriate score on a college placement exam.
+Prerequisite: Grade of "C" or better in MATH094 (Introductory Algebra) or MATH095 (Elementary Algebra) or an appropriate score on a college placement exam.
 A practical course offering an exposure to a wide range of topics with an emphasis on critical thinking, problem solving and the real number system.
 Topics include number theory, financial management, set theory, metric system and statistics.
 This course will not satisfy the General Education mathematics requirement at CT State Universities.